thayub/eddmann/posts/2011-10-10-latex-an-introduction.markdown

 ---
 title: LaTeX, an introduction
 slug: latex-an-introduction
+abstract: LaTeX can be alittle bewildering when you first dive in, this post should help ease this.
 ---

 LaTeX (pronounced *lay-tech*) is a document preparation system providing high quality typesetting, using the [WYSIWYM](http://en.wikipedia.org/wiki/WYSIWYM) ideology.